adammprz/Pokemon-database-coursework/README.md

 Everything here is subject to change as development progresses.

-If you’d like to follow progress, check back every week or two for updates.
+If you’d like to follow progress, check back every so often.